isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-01-21-Second-Reading-Speech-by-Senior-Minister-Of-State-For-Law-Indranee-Rajah-SC-on-the-Subordinate-Courts-Amendment-Bill.md

 40. The minimum statutory requirement for a legally qualified person to be a Magistrate will also be increased from 1 year to 3 years under clause 7.

 {:start="41"}
 41. When the Subordinate Courts Act was amended 20 years ago in 1993, Assoc Prof Ho Peng Kee said before this House:
-“Dispensation of justice and application of the law do not take place in a vacuum but in the context of Singapore's social milieu.
-Not only is legal knowledge important but also wisdom that comes with experience in dealing with matters of the world.”
+“*Dispensation of justice and application of the law do not take place in a vacuum but in the context of Singapore's social milieu.
+Not only is legal knowledge important but also wisdom that comes with experience in dealing with matters of the world*.”

 {:start="42"}
 42. As our legal profession matures, it is timely for these minimum statutory requirements to be reviewed.